Love

 There is also “Platonic love,” “Familial love” and “Religious love.”
 Wow!
 That’s a lot of love, which makes it even harder to grasp.
 Maybe as the American writer and poet, Dorothy Parker, said, “Love is like quicksilver in the hand.
 Leave the fingers open and it stays.
 Clutch it, and it darts away.”
 There’s also a bit of truth there.

-Let’s look to dictionary for help.
+Let’s look to the dictionary for help.
 That should provide a clear answer.
 Wow!
 There are certainly a lot of definitions here.
 Love is defined as “a strong affection for another arising out of kinship or personal ties,” “attraction based on sexual desire,” “affections based on common interest,,” and “warm enthusiasm.”

 But wait!
 Way, way down at the bottom of the list is something that caught my eye.
 Love is “an unselfish loyal and benevolent concern for the good of another.”
 I like that a lot.